 To contrast Airbnb’s natural color palette and authentic lifestyle photographs, some travel ads lean towards more boldly saturated photographs focusing on the landscape, like in member photographer Gerard Yunker's campaign for Travel Alberta.

-In an effort to show the variety of travel opportunities in Alberta, Canada, Gerard captures the act of canoeing on the idyllic waterside in addition to a cozy, serene evening in a snow tucked cabin.
+To show the variety of travel opportunities in Alberta, Canada, Gerard captures the act of canoeing on the idyllic waterside in addition to a cozy, serene evening in a snow tucked cabin.

-From these different examples, it’s evident that there are many different approaches to photographing a travel destination in order to appeal to different people and many meanings.
+From these different examples, it’s evident that there are many different approaches to photographing a travel destination to appeal to different people and many meanings.
 As for our reasons to travel, technical advances and advertising methods all continue to change, as will our ideas regarding travel photography.
 In the meantime, take a look at our wonderful photographers who specialize in travel photography and reach out to me if you have any additional questions!